-The RMOW recently adopted the new Solid Waste Bylaw requiring all multi-family residences and industrial, commercial or institutional buildings to separate organiccs, recyclables and waste to landfill.
+The RMOW Solid Waste Bylaw requires all multi-family residences and industrial, commercial or institutional buildings to separate organics, recyclables and waste to landfill.

 If a property owner determines that more space is required on their property for waste collection than what is currently built, there are three options:

 - Convert space in an existing building;

 - Add space to an existing building; or

 - Build a new building.

 For Option 1, talk to the Building Department about building permit requirements to convert existing space.

 For Options 2 or 3, it is likely a Development Permit (DP) will be required for additions or new buildings.
 Below are the steps to take to learn more about what is required and what to do next.